patthoege/pp5-drf-api/README.md

 - [Slack](https://www.slack.com/) - for helpful tips from fellow students!
 - [ChatGPT](https://chat.openai.com/) - for spell checking the readme.

+### **Media**
+- The media for this API consists of the default images, sourced from the API walkthrough and uploaded on Cloudinary.

 ### **Acknowledgments**
 - My mentor at Code Institute - [Martina Terlevic](https://github.com/SephTheOverwitch) for her invaluable support and insightful feedback during the development of this project.
 - The tutors from Code Institute that helped me overcome the issues that I faced with the project.

-### **Media**
-- The media for this API consists of the default images, sourced from the API walkthrough and uploaded on Cloudinary.
+Best wishes and happy coding!

+Patricia Hoege

 [Back to top](<#table-of-contents>)